piraeusdatastore/piraeus-operator/docs/explanation/components.md

 They are deployed as a DaemonSet on every node in the cluster by default.
 There needs to be a LINSTOR Satellite running on the same node as a CSI Node Pod.

+# `linstor-csi-nfs-server`

+The [LINSTOR CSI] NFS Server Pods export the NFS volumes to enable ReadWriteMany support for volumes.
+A Pod can run one or more NFS Server using [DRBD Reactor](https://github.com/LINBIT/drbd-reactor/) ensuring high availability in case of node failures.

+They are deployed as a DaemonSet on every node in the cluster by default.
+NFS exports can run on any node that has a replica of the volume deployed.

 # `linstor-affinity-controller`